 The Department will also consider efforts made by the charter school to disseminate innovative models for replication and best practices to other schools, districts, and organizations beyond the district where the charter school is located.
 There are multiple forums and activities through which a charter school may disseminate, including but not limited to:

-The Department has compiled this Guide drawing from a variety of sources, including: the research done by the UMass Donahue Institute in its 2012 paper "Charter School Dissemination Grants in Massachusetts, Successes, Challenges and Recommendations," discussion with current charter school leaders who have made strong dissemination efforts, discussion with district and non-profit leaders in the sector, and best practices from other states.
-This webpage provides guidance regarding creating the conditions for dissemination, sharing resources and information, and sustaining partnerships.
+The Department has compiled the resources below from a variety of sources, including: the research done by the UMass Donahue Institute in its 2012 paper "Charter School Dissemination Grants in Massachusetts, Successes, Challenges and Recommendations," discussion with current charter school leaders who have made strong dissemination efforts, discussion with district and non-profit leaders in the sector, and best practices from other states.
+The following links provide guidance on creating the conditions for dissemination, sharing resources and information, and sustaining partnerships.

 1 For the purposes of this site, the term "best practice" refers to a strong or promising practice that has demonstrated potential to be effective.
 The Department recognizes that both the term "best practice" and the term "dissemination" can be charged and potentially create barriers to sharing.
 These terms are being used here because of the wording of the law.

 Massachusetts Department of Elementary and Secondary Education

 Disclaimer: A reference in this website to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute endorsement or recommendation by the Massachusetts Department of Elementary and Secondary Education.